imthaghost/scdl/README.md

     <img alt="gopher" src="docs/media/music.png"> <img alt="gopher" src="docs/media/pods.png">
 </p>
 <p align="center">
 Scdl is the fastest SoundCloud music downloading CLI tool.
 Scdl utilizes go routine pools which allows you to download any song from SoundCloud within seconds.
-There are extended features such as recursively downloading all songs from a given artist and grabbing song artwork.
+There are extended features such as search (no URL needed) recursively downloading all songs from a given playlist and more!
 </p>
 <br>
 <p align="center">